Cyber liability is a threat to all businesses, but it’s one you can insure against.

 - Conduct external penetration tests to highlight potential danger zones.

-In addition to sound risk management practices a Cyber liability insurance policy will provide additional protection.
+In addition to sound risk management practices a Cyber insurance policy will provide additional protection.
 This includes cover for liability arising from unauthorised use of, or access to your networks electronic data or software.
 It also covers liability claims for inadvertently spreading a virus or malicious code, computer theft, extortion, or an unintentional act, mistake, error, or omission made by your employees while performing their job.

-EBM can arrange a Cyber liability insurance policy which offers cover for a range of first-party and third-party losses.
+EBM can arrange a Cyber insurance policy which offers cover for a range of first-party and third-party losses.

-Should you wish to discuss your cyber exposures in more details or require further details on a Cyber liability insurance policy, please contact your EBM Account Manager to discuss further or click here to contact us.
+Should you wish to discuss your cyber exposures in more details or require further details on a Cyber insurance policy, please contact your EBM Account Manager to discuss further or click here to contact us.